hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 1. First, the program will perceptually hash all your video files and store them in a database.

-    - Note: Initial hashing takes longer than searching for duplicates.
+    - Initial hashing takes longer than searching for duplicates.
 It will also probably get slower as it progresses because the API requests are sorted by file size.

+1. Then, the perceptual hashes are put into a data structure to make it fast to search for duplicates.

+    - Note: Initial search tree building may take a while, but it should be very fast on subsequent runs when new files are added.

-1. Then, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.
+1. Finally, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.

 You can run the program again when you add more files to find more duplicates.